SEO is Dead – PIG is the New SEO

 You don’t know who your judge is and you can’t appeal the decision unless you fulfill Google’s demands.
 It’s of course “guilty until proven innocent” like in the Middle Ages.

 With Google acting as the de-facto Internet government we increasingly are forced to act against our own interests.

 Giving away images for Google to steal is just one obvious example.
 It’s time to push back.
 Yet webmasters literally await the next penalty and only ask how soon it will come.

-This kind of masochism is unprecedented in the current era of free enterprise.
+This kind of obedience or should I say masochism is unprecedented in the current era of free enterprise.
 It’s only reminiscent of the dark past of slave ownership.

 Not all slaves were seeking freedom.
 Many slaves were so dependent on their masters that they welcomed penalties as long as they would be able to stay with their master and be provided for.

 Reading prominent search industry publications lets me question my sanity these days.
 They ask us to please Google and to disclose our formerly guarded information.